Environmental Protection Fund Grant Program for Parks, Preservation and Heritage (EPF)

 - the extent to which the project protects, enhances or interprets natural, cultural or historic resources;

-- the historic significance of the property in the National, State or local context and;
+- the historic significance of the property in the National, State or local context, and the extent to which the project protects or enhances its significant features;

 Among the rating criteria, the Commissioner may award any of the following factors up to a maximum of ten points.